John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 By now you are well familiar with MQTT and HTTPS.

-AMQP is not covered in this course, however, is also a popular protocol for IoT communication.
+AMQP is not covered in this course, however, it is also a popular protocol for IoT communication.
 It is used for most of Azure IoT internal communication.

 AMQP is more complex and has slightly more over head than MQTT, thus consuming more bandwidth and device memory.
 However, it does not requires a broker (although one can be used) and has extra features for security and flow control.

-> The choice of protocol is a design choice that is **implemented when using  libraries from the [Azure IoT SDKs](https://github.com/Azure/azure-iot-sdks)** (ex.: when instantiation a client or a connection object).
+> The choice of protocol is a design choice that is **implemented when using  libraries from the [Azure IoT SDKs](https://github.com/Azure/azure-iot-sdks)** (ex.: when instantiating a client or a connection object).
 >
 > For example, the **Azure IoT SDK for python uses MQTT by default**.